learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

 We have two options:

-1. Write CSS rules inside of a `<style>` tag ("internal CSS"), which tells HTML "Hey, I want to define some CSS styling here
+1. Write CSS rules inside of a `<style>` tag ("internal CSS"), which tells HTML "Hey, I want to define some CSS styling here"
 2. Write CSS rules in an external file that is specified with the `<link>` tag ("external CSS").